 Students pursue an Associate of Arts in General Studies (A.A.G.S.) to achieve such personal and professional goals as career advancement, certification, self-enrichment, expanded employment options, military advancement, and a stepping stone to advanced studies.
 Upon completion of the A.A.G.S., many students apply to complete the Bachelor of General Studies (B.G.S.).
-The A.A.G.S. replaced the Associate of General Studies (A.G.S.) in 2001.

 The B.G.S. provides basic preparation for many careers and graduate programs.
 B.G.S. graduates are employed in various professional fields, including education, law, government and social service, real estate, and private industry.
-Many B.G.S. recipients have gone on to graduate programs in such fields as anthropology, business, divinity studies, education, fine arts, international affairs, law, library science, management, nursing, public health, and social work.
+Many B.G.S. recipients have gone on to graduate programs in fields such as anthropology, business, divinity studies, education, fine arts, international affairs, law, library science, management, nursing, public health, and social work.
 B.G.S. graduates have earned master's degrees and doctorates at Indiana University and other universities.

-Two groups of students pursue general studies degrees: campus-based students, who have access to an Indiana University campus; and at-a-distance students, who do not.
+Two groups of students pursue general studies degrees: campus-based students, who have access to an Indiana University campus, and at-a-distance students, who do not.
 Campus-based students attend classes and receive counseling and other services through the campuses at which they are enrolled.
-At-a-distance (non-campus-based) students are admitted and receive counseling through the university-wide General Studies Degree Program office; they complete their degree requirements through the Independent Study Program.
+Ata-distance (non-campus-based) students are admitted and receive counseling through the university-wide General Studies Degree Program office; they complete their degree requirements through the Independent Study Program.